mdaca/cloud-storage-explorer/README.md

 # MDACA Cloud Storage Explorer - Solution Accelerator
 ## MDACA Cloud Storage Explorer is a web-based file explorer that is designed to allow you to manage files across a wide range of cloud storage providers through a single integrated solution

-he MDACA Cloud Storage Explorer allows the user to securely manage files stored in a single or multi-cloud environment by leveraging a web browser to browse, upload, download, move, copy and delete files, create folders, and perform other file management operations across environments through a single, centralized interface.
+The MDACA Cloud Storage Explorer allows the user to securely manage files stored in a single or multi-cloud environment by leveraging a web browser to browse, upload, download, move, copy and delete files, create folders, and perform other file management operations across environments through a single, centralized interface.

 Administration features include the ability to apply granular security rules coupled to enterprise groups and detailed auditing.